vukonam/react-native-qrcode-scanner/README.md

 A QR code scanner component for React Native built on top of [react-native-camera by Lochlan Wansbrough](https://github.com/lwansbrough/react-native-camera)

+This is as extension on the library by Moaaz Sidat, mainly to solve the issue of styling the QRScanner component from the screens you need to use them in.

 Please note, this will also function as a generic barcode scanner by the virtue of the above module supporting barcode scanning, however, this module was initially built as a QR code scanner.

 This module was originally written because the author couldn't find a module that could be simply plugged into a project without requiring too much setup.